Quill-ToDo/Quill-Todo/CONTRIBUTING.md

 Additionally, you can mark a test as not yet implemented by adding `todo`.

-**Ex:** `it.todo("should do something cool");`
+**Ex:** `it.quill-be-proj("should do something cool");`

 ##### Writing Tests
 ###### Mocking Network Calls

 We mock all of our calls to the back-end using declarative statements using [Mock Service Worker](https://mswjs.io/docs/).
-If you don't need to test any special cases (i.e. making sure things behave appropriately if the server returns and error code), feel free to import a default mock server configuration with some dummy tasks from [mockHandlers.js](./tasks-fe/src/API/mockHandlers.js).
+If you don't need to test any special cases (i.e. making sure things behave appropriately if the server returns and error code), feel free to import a default mock server configuration with some dummy tasks from [mockHandlers.js](./quill-fe/src/API/mockHandlers.js).
 Pay special attention to the optional setup methods.
 If you want to override one of the mock handlers, I believe it's as simple as adding your function to the beginning of the `mocks` array and marking it as [only needing to be run once](https://mswjs.io/docs/api/response/once).

-An example of the default server being used can be seen in [the tests for the list feature](./tasks-fe/src/components/__tests__/list.js#L18).
+An example of the default server being used can be seen in [the tests for the list feature](./quill-fe/src/components/__tests__/list.js#L18).

 ###### Mocking time

-Helpfully, [Luxon](https://moment.github.io/luxon/api-docs/index.html#settings) exposes a settings module that lets you set the output of `DateTime.now()` ([Example](./tasks-fe/src/components/__tests__/list.js#L19-L31)).
+Helpfully, [Luxon](https://moment.github.io/luxon/api-docs/index.html#settings) exposes a settings module that lets you set the output of `DateTime.now()` ([Example](./quill-fe/src/components/__tests__/list.js#L19-L31)).
 Mocking any other methods not mentioned in their setting will require using Jest mocks/spies.

 ###### Useful testing resources